gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Are André and I the only ones awake again?"

 "For now."
-Doctor Meadows' voice came through a speaker.
+Doctor Szego' voice came through a speaker.
 "And I'm sorry,
 but I want to keep André in isolation a little longer, just to be safe.